astronomer/docs/astro/create-first-dag.md

 - Deploy DAGs to Astro with the Astro CLI.
 - Trigger a run of an example DAG in the Airflow UI.

+This tutorial takes about 15 minutes.
 If you're new to Airflow and want a more in-depth tutorial, see [Write your First DAG](https://docs.astronomer.io/learn/get-started-with-airflow).

 ## Prerequisites